okteto-community/divert-showcase/README.md

 ## Scenarios

-1. [Chain of Services via Ingress](chain-of-services-via-ingress): This demo shows you how to use divert when your services have a single ingress
+1. [Chain of Services via Ingress](chain-of-services-via-ingress): This demo shows you how to use divert when you call your services via a single ingress for all.
-1. [Chain of Services via Service Discovery](chain-of-services-via-discovery): This demo shows you how to use divert with Kubernetes service discovery mechanisms.
+1. [Chain of Services via Service Discovery](chain-of-services-via-discovery): This demo shows you how to use divert when you call your services using the Kubernetes service discovery mechanisms.
 1. [Producer-Consumer](producer-consumer): This demo shows you how to use divert with Kafka.
 1. [Movies App](https://github.com/okteto/movies-catalog): This demo shows you how to use divert when your frontend calls multiple services